adriangomez25/BoostingGANsTopology/README.md

 # Abstract:
-Generative Adversarial Networks have made signifcant progress in the field of image generation, but they have serious downsides including train- ing diffculties due to mode collapse.
+Generative Adversarial Networks have made signifcant progress in the field of image generation, but they have serious downsides including train ing diffculties due to mode collapse.
 We propose two novel solutions based on persistence homology, a method from the field of topological data anal- ysis, in an attempt to generate better quality images and reduce training